govindvarma1/event-qr/README.md

 # Event QR

 Event QR is a versatile web application designed to streamline QR code scanning functionalities for various events and scenarios.
-Developed in a short span of time.
-Whether you're organizing an event, managing access control, or tracking attendance, Event QR Web Service offers a seamless solution for efficiently handling QR code interactions.
+Developed in a short span of time, it offers a seamless solution for efficiently handling QR code interactions.

-Utilized initially for the Ugadi Event organized by the Telugu Cultural Association at Jawaharlal Nehru University, New Delhi, in 2024, Event QR Web Service proved its effectiveness in validating food coupons.
-However, its capabilities extend far beyond this single event, with the potential to cater to a wide range of applications requiring QR code scanning.

 ## Contents